Restaurant in London, United Kingdom

 About fish

-fish sits inside Borough Market at Cathedral Street SE1, making it one of London's most accessible seafood addresses — easy to book, casual in atmosphere, and shaped as much by the market around it as by the kitchen within.
+fish sits inside Borough Market at Cathedral Street SE1, making it one of London's most accessible seafood addresses — easy to book, casual in atmosphere, shaped as much by the market around it as by the kitchen within.
 No Michelin credentials are confirmed, but the location alone makes it a practical stop for food-focused visitors to SE1.

 Should You Book fish at Borough Market?

 Getting a table at fish is not the obstacle here — booking difficulty is low, which puts it in a different category from the heavily competed reservations at London's Michelin-circuit restaurants.
 The more relevant question is whether this Borough Market address delivers enough to justify the visit.
 For anyone coming to SE1 for the market itself, fish functions as a natural extension of the day rather than a destination in its own right.
-If you are travelling specifically for a seafood-focused lunch or dinner, the calculus is different, and the comparison work below matters more.
+If you are travelling specifically for a seafood-focused lunch or dinner, the calculus is different, the comparison work below matters more.

 What fish Delivers